SpaceHunterInf/SpaceHunterInf.github.io/_posts/2025-04-14-diffusion-language-models.md

 ---

-That said, note that the current design has **some limitations**. *While the prototype naturally inherits the constraints of an early-stage system, it still marks a major step forward in the field.* One issue is during **decoding**: Once a token is unmasked, it stays fixed.
+That said, note that the current design has some limitations.
+One issue is during **decoding**: Once a token is unmasked, it stays fixed.
 This isn’t ideal — especially in the **early stages of reverse diffusion**, when the paragraph is still mostly noise and the few decoded tokens are likely *not* optimal.
 But since they’re locked in place, the model must condition future generations on possibly bad guesses — causing the dreaded **error propagation** problem all over again. 😞

 ---